RubyRondina/Project-1--Extinct-Languages/README.md

-Most extinct languages come from North America while most of the endangered and vulnerable languages are in Latin America and the Caribbean.
+Most extinct languages come from North America while most of the endangered and vulnerable languages are in Latin America and the Caribbean.<br/><br/><br/>